FelixKratz/SketchyBar/docs/config/Animations.md

 with key-frames.
 You can also make other properties wait with their animation till another animation is finished, by simply setting the property that should wait to its current value in the first animation.

+A new non-animated `--set` command targeting a currently animated property will cancel the animation queue and immediately set the value.

+A new animated `--set` command targeting a currently animated property will cancel the animation queue and immediately begin with the new animation, beginning at the current state.